-A 31-Year-Old Kellyanne Conway Joked In 1998 Video About The KKK, Larry King’s Ex-Wives – And Sang [Video]
+A 31-Year-Old Kellyanne Conway Joked In 1998 Video About The KKK, Larry King’s Ex-Wives — And Sang [Video]

 Chris Meeuwes: “These are alternative jokes… the others are funny.”

-As seen in the top photo above, President Trump took the hand of Kellyanne as Conway took a bow at the “Candlelight” dinner given in order for Mr. Trump to thank his donors in Washington, D.C., on January 19, when Mr. Trump was still President-elect Trump.
+As seen in the featured photo above, President Trump took the hand of Kellyanne as she took a bow at the candlelight dinner given in order for Mr. Trump to thank his donors in Washington, D.C., on January 19, when Mr. Trump was still President-elect Trump.

-[Featured Image by Chris Kleponis / CNP /MediaPunch/IPX]
+[Featured Image by Chris Kleponis/CNP/MediaPunch/IPX/AP Images]